 One of the controller's only shortcomings is the d-pad, which is solid, but not as big or precise as some of the third-party options out there.
 The Pro Controller also features full-HD rumble and motion-control support, as well as NFC functionality for scanning in amiibos.

-If you want to play retro games and platformers like the Mega Man X Legacy Collection, Super Mario Maker 2 and the Switch's multitude of NES games the way they were meant to be played, the 8BitDo SN30 is a must-have.
+If you want to play retro games and platformers like the Mega Man X Legacy Collection, Super Mario Maker 2 and the Switch's multitude of NES games the way they were meant to be played, the 8BitDo SN30 is the best Nintendo Switch controller.
 This slick retro pad is essentially a re-creation of the iconic Super Nintendo controller, with a lightweight candybar design, an excellent d-pad and snappy face buttons.
 Better yet, the latest SN30 models come in a variety of gorgeous colors inspired by the Game Boy Pocket.
 If you want the SN30's old-school design but with dual thumbsticks and additional shoulder buttons, we recommend checking out the SN30 Pro.

 Read our full 8BitDo SN30 review

-PDP's Faceoff Deluxe+ Audio Wired Controller stands out from the pack by being the only Switch controller that you can plug a pair of headphones into.
+PDP's Faceoff Deluxe+ Audio Wired Controller stands out from the pack by being the only one of our best Nintendo Switch controllers that you can plug a pair of headphones into.
 That means you can get more immersed in Breath of the Wild from the couch, or use your gaming headset to talk with friends in games that support built-in voice chat (including Fortnite).
 It's also a fine budget controller in its own right, offering a solid plastic build, satisfying sticks and triggers, and handy programmable buttons on the rear for mapping extra inputs.

 Read our full PDP Faceoff Deluxe+ review

-If you don't have the $70 to fork out for Nintendo's Pro Controller, the PowerA Enhanced Wireless Controller is a great alternative for $20 less.
+If you don't have the $70 to fork out for Nintendo's Pro Controller, the PowerA Enhanced Wireless Controller is the best Nintendo Switch controller alternative for $20 less.
 This gamepad has a lightweight but substantial design, solid buttons and analog sticks that we've found to be even smoother than that of the Pro Controller.
 And while PowerA's controller lacks rumble, you'll still get motion-control support for titles like Splatoon 2 and Mario Kart 8 Deluxe.
 To top it off, the Enhanced Wireless Controller comes in a variety of slick color schemes that include licensed Mario, Zelda and Diablo options.

 Sure, the Switch packs two Joy-Cons, but it never hurts to have an extra pair or two handy for multiplayer games.
-Each individual Joy-Con doubles as a stand-alone mini-controller, which makes them perfect to pass to a friend for casual titles like Super Mario Party or Overcooked.
+Each individual Joy-Con doubles as a stand-alone mini-controller, which makes them the best Nintendo Switch controller to pass to a friend for casual titles like Super Mario Party or Overcooked.
 And since Joy-Cons come in a rainbow of colors, picking up a new pair is a great way to personalize your Switch.
 If you just need a single Joy-Con, Nintendo also sells them as single units.

-If you're thinking about switching to the upcoming Nintendo Switch Lite just because it has a proper d-pad, save your $200.
+If you're jealous of the Nintendo Switch Lite just because it has a proper d-pad, save your $200.
 Hori's excellent D-Pad controller will do the trick for just $25.
 This neat little accessory replaces your Switch's left Joy-Con with one that features a full directional pad, which feels even more precise and satisfying than Nintendo's Pro Controller.
 It also comes in a trio of fun styles for Zelda, Mario and Pokémon fans.
-While it doesn't work wirelessly and lacks HD rumble, Hori's custom Joy-Con is a must-have for anyone who plays fighting games or platformers on the go.
+While it doesn't work wirelessly and lacks HD rumble, Hori's custom Joy-Con is the best Nintendo Switch controller for anyone who plays fighting games or platformers on the go.